rvp-group/mad-icp/README.md

 | [OpenMP](https://www.openmp.org/) |  |
 | [pybind11](https://pybind11.readthedocs.io/en/stable/) |  |

-After obtaining all dependencies, the application can be built with CMake, for example as follows:
+After obtaining all dependencies, the application can be built with CMake, for example, as follows:

 ```bash
 cd mad-icp